Analysis of a platooned car-following model with different inter-platoon communication levels: Stability analysis

 which is a linear function of $y_{i,N}$.
 This means the stability of the multi-platoon system is the same as the sub-system (\ref{linearh}, \ref{lineart}).
 Therefore stability criterion \eqref{crit1} holds. \end{proof}

-Figure \ref{stabplot1} is the plot of stability regions with different platoon size of the no-connection model. \begin{remark} For all the stability plots, each neutral stability line separates the graph into two regions: the region above the line is unstable and the region below the line is stable. \end{remark}
+Figure \ref{stabplot1} is the plot of stability regions with different platoon size of the no-connection model. \begin{remark} For all the stability plots, each neutral stability line separates the graph into two regions: the region above the line is stable and the region below the line is unstable. \end{remark}

-Using similar approaches, for the two-way connected model proposed in Subsection \ref{subsec24}, the following stability criterion applies: \begin{theorem} The two-way connected multi-platoon model (\ref{mp-ovm}, \ref{follower}) with identical platoon size $N$ is stable if
+Using similar approaches, for the two-way connected model proposed in Subsection \ref{subsec24}, the following stability criterion applies: \begin{theorem} The two-way connected multi-platoon model (\ref{mp-ovm}, \ref{follower}) with identical platoon size $N$ and constant communication delay $t_d=t_{df}=t_{db}$ is stable if

 \end{theorem} \begin{proof} For the connected model (\ref{mp-ovm}, \ref{follower}) we follow the assumptions of previous works, e.g. \cite{zhou2014nonlinear, ngoduy2015linear} such that higher orders of the constant delay $t_d$ are neglected.
-And after linearization, for the connected multi-platoon system in Subsection \ref{subsec24}, The $m$ platoon leaders forms a system of $m$ linear ODEs:
+And after linearization, for the connected multi-platoon system in Subsection \ref{subsec24}, The $m$ platoon leaders form a system of $m$ linear ODEs:

 Then if $\lambda$ is an eigenvalue of the system, by reserving first order of $t_d$ via Taylor expansion, we have

 where $\theta$ is the same as in the proof of Theorem \ref{thm1}.
 Then by simplifying the condition $\text{Re}(\lambda)<0$, the stability criterion is equivalent to